Maratby/Tsunami/README.md

 I am going to fuse every vanilla Joker with Splash...
 Eventually.

-Currently contains 15 fusions between Splash and the following jokers:
+Currently contains 20 fusions between Splash and Vanilla Jokers!
+See the Collection ingame for more information!
-- Half Joker
-- Stencil Joker
-- Hiker
-- Fibonacci
-- Ramen
-- Riff Raff
-- Throwback
-- Flower Pot
-- Sock and Buskin
-- Steel Joker
-- Hanging Chad
-- Credit Card
-- Ancient Joker
-- Stuntman
-- Any Vanilla Legendary (They all make the same thing, this *might* change in the future)

 (Not every joker has art at the moment.
 The remaining jokers use placeholder art of their material joker that isn't Splash)